microsoft/reactxp/docs/docs/components/webview.md

 goForward();

 // Posts a message to the web control, allowing for communication between
-// the app and the Javascript code running within the web control
+// the app and the JavaScript code running within the web control
 // Available only on web
 postMessage(message: string, targetOrigin?: string = '*'): void;